 Did you know that 17 percent of all businesses today in the U.S. have a sabbatical program?
 Likewise, a quarter of the top 100 Fortune best companies do as well.
-These excursions are not simply escapes from the routine but instead an indulgence in luxury and wellness.
+These excursions are not simply escaping from the routine but an indulgence in luxury and wellness.

 Without question, work sabbaticals today are much different from days past.

 Defining Today’s Work Sabbaticals

 In the past, researchers and authors might take a leave of absence to explore new ideas and material.
 The purpose was to immerse themselves in creative surroundings to stimulate innovative thought while recharging their sense of focus.

 To this extent, today’s work sabbaticals are no different, though they are different from a workcation.
 However, they no longer just involve researchers and authors but individuals from all walks of life.

 Increasingly, all types of companies are investing in work sabbaticals for their employees.
 And the vast majority invest in luxury travel destinations as a means to achieve this.

 Modern work sabbaticals tend to be several months in duration, typically between 3 and 12 months.

 In addition, most individuals who enjoy these creative and rejuvenating escapes do so with their families.